mooreryan/ZetaHunter/README.md

 Check the [ZetaHunter Wiki](https://github.com/mooreryan/ZetaHunter/wiki) for more info!
 There you will find help on how to install and run ZetaHunter, as well as a lot more details about how ZetaHunter works.

+## Example datasets

+Check out [ZetaHunter example datasets](https://github.com/mooreryan/ZetaHunter_examples) if you would like to check out some sample data and output from ZetaHunter.
+There, you will also find a step by step guide to generating the expected output.

 ## Overview

 ZetaHunter is a command line script designed to assign user-supplied